Viktotovich/VB-backend-adonis/README.md

 Before this point, we did not really have much benefit from a rigid structure.
 However, from this point on we do.

+#### Let's speak cookies:

+We have tried implementing cookies up until commit #11b86d8, and finally found out why cookies won't work in our case.
+The oat tokens are too large and get silently dropped by the browser.
+Henceforth, no cookie parser with http credentials can be used in our case.

+To mitigate the risk of XSS, keep the validity of OATs short